“Yes, Virginia, there is a Santa Claus”

-Ease of prep and cooking: FIVE STARS out of five this meal!
+Ease of prep and cooking: HALF STARS out of five for this recipe!

-Best dish of all time scale: THREE (and change) STARS out of five for Meal!!
+Best dish of all time scale: FOURish STARS out of five for this meal!

 Ask and ye shall receive!
 We wanted to be satisfied and we were!
 In SPADES.
 Also we asked for the Broncos to knock it off with the losing already.
 Bonus points for that.

 Alright… I’m gonna level with you- it’s hard to evaluate this one (or even ones “like this”) in that it’s so simple- how does one stack this up against #77: France?
 That was a five star but was off the scales on difficulty.
 No, to be fair, in comparison, it’s not close to being in the same league, but this was really delicious.
 It was sort of a game changer for the hummus crowd- it’s silky and smooth and buttery.
 It’s everything one might want in a dip.
 On that note, it’s easily five stars, but in context it’s more like four or three.
 So let’s split the difference and meet in the middle.
 I’m all about compromise, after all 😉 We decided we could have endless options for tweaks to this one: it bears mentioning that we would throw some hot sauce in there for a spiced up version or throw in onion for a kicked up version … now excuse me while I make a fool of myself with the leftover Foul.

 Next weekend marks 8 sleeps till Christmas and while everything is still holiday hustle and bustle, we will venture to #163 for a little Palau foodie fun.